 Kieffer received his bachelor’s degree in biology with a minor in French in 2014 from the University of Alabama.
 After graduation, he worked as a research technician for several years.
 At the University of Chicago, he worked on developing a novel vaccine to prevent Staphylococcus aureus infections in the lab of Dominique Missiakas, PhD and Olaf Schneewind, PhD.
 He later joined the lab of Karla Satchell, PhD at Northwestern University, where he studied the function of the Rho Inactivation Domain from the Vibrio cholerae MARTX toxin.
 During this time, he also worked with a post-doctoral fellow to help translate the RRSP effector domain from the Vibrio vulnificus MARTX toxin that has been shown to cleave and inactivate RAS, an important oncogene, into a potential cancer therapeutic.
+He earned his master's degree from the St. Jude Graduate School of Biomedical Sciences in April 2021.

 “I love the sense of community that between all the graduate students,” he says.
 “Knowing that everyone in your cohort supports you and is there to help is a great feeling.”